yash-sharma1/docs-site/docs/api-reference/dex-api/ws-connection.md

 After connecting successfully you can subscribe/unsubscribe to different topics.

-**Example:** To subscribe to orders events and market depth updates, you should to send a socket message with the `subscribe` payload as below:
+**Example:** To subscribe to orders events and market depth updates, you should send a socket message with the `subscribe` payload as below:

 ```javascript
     const conn = new WebSocket("wss://testnet-dex.binance.org/api");